for my first teaching job,

 near the top of a steep climb when

-to the bottom of the hill up to UBC, the same hill as
+parks to the bottom of the hill up to UBC.
+It’s the same

-ours, but on a road and sidewalk instead of a
+hill as before, but more gently on a road and sidewalk

-steep trail and biking instead of huffing up
+instead of a steep trail and biking instead of huffing

 rain, shine, snow or ice, Luis